Sign in

 The Convention has 54 articles that cover all aspects of a child’s life and set out the civil, political, economic, social and cultural rights that all children everywhere are entitled to.
 It also explains how adults and governments must work together to make sure all children can enjoy all their rights.

-In addition, ESAS makes children and young people's involvement central – by seeking their views and perspectives in how issues relating to gender equality and gender-based violence affect them – and by working with them to decide on and carry out actions to address their concerns.
+In addition, ESAS makes children and young people’s involvement central – by seeking their views and perspectives in how issues relating to gender equality and GBV affect them – and by working with them to decide on and carry out actions to address their concerns.
 This reflects article 12 of the Convention, which is also held as one of the four General Principles that underpin all the other articles:

 UNICEF Rights Respecting Schools Award